dotnet/AspNetCore.Docs/aspnet/mvc/models/formatting.rst

 Forcing a Particular Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you would like to require the use of a particular response format, without resorting to using a return type like ``JsonResult``, you can apply the ``[Produces]`` filter.
-The ``[Produces]`` filter specifies a response format.
+If you would like to restrict the response formats for a specific action you can, you can apply the ``[Produces]`` filter.
+The ``[Produces]`` filter specifies the response formats for a specific action (or controller).
 Like most :doc:`/mvc/controllers/filters`, this can be applied at the action, controller, or global scope.

 .. code-block:: c#